-It’s imperative you do get your brake pads replaced as soon as possible, driving with worn out brake pads is dangerous and can lead to very expensive repairs.
+It’s imperative you do get your brake pads replaced as soon as possible, driving with worn-out brake pads is dangerous and can lead to very expensive repairs.
 Other warning signs that you need new brake pads including the brake pedal being lower than normal and vibration in the steering wheel.

-For example, if it’s slippery outside due to ice and you press the brakes, without the ABS system they would immediate lock up.
+For example, if it’s slippery outside due to ice and you press the brakes, without the ABS system they would immediately lock up.
 With ABS the system would prevent that by applying a “pulse” to the brakes instead which allows you to steer the vehicle at the same time.

 When should I replace my rotors?

-Ignoring this repair may cause rotors to thin out or become warped in which case the rotors will be unable to dissipate heat caused by the system effectively.
+Ignoring this repair may cause rotors to thin out or become warped in which case the rotors will be unable to dissipate the heat caused by the system effectively.
 This may cause the braking fluid to boil and reduce the effectiveness of the braking system.

 How often should I change my brake fluid?

-At instaMek we recommend you change your brake fluid as often as your vehicles manual recommends.
+At InstaMek we recommend you change your brake fluid as often as your vehicle’s manual recommends.
 You can even test your brake fluid as often as you like for copper and air to see how much life you have left.